Crypt00o/company-api-dashboard/README.md

 SQLITE_MAIN_DB=/path/to/new_db.db
 ```
 - by default db will be in the current dir you run app on and it,s name will be `main.db`

+i use `sqlite` as dbms for createing Company database and i use `tide` as backend framework and `tokio` as async lib